jmangt/test-driven-puppet/roles.md

 The pattern might seam a little verbose.
 But it will give you choice on how to test and deploy your module.

-The `params.pp` file checks if the
+The `params.pp` file checks if the there is a top level variable with the values of the host, port, database name, user or password.
+If the value is not set it uses a 'development' default.

 ```